Yivani/YivManager/README.md

 ## 🌳 Features - Grow Your Projects with Ease

-- 🚀 **Seamless Project Switching** - Move between projects like a river flowing through valleys
+- 🚀 **Seamless Project Switching** - Move between saved projects with a single click
-- 🌟 **Effortless Organization** - Keep your projects structured like a well-rooted tree
+- 🌟 **Intuitive Organization** - Keep your projects structured and easily accessible
-- 🌱 **Smart Copying & Cloning** - Duplicate projects with meaningful names, like planting seeds for new growth
+- 🌱 **Project Duplication** - Create copies of your projects with customizable settings
+- 🏗️ **Project Templates** - Save and reuse project structures across your workspace
-- 🛠 **Custom Target Folder** - Control where your project copies take root
+- 🛠 **Custom Destination Folder** - Control where your new projects are created
-- 📊 **Sidebar Integration** - Access all features from the dedicated sidebar view
+- 📊 **Interactive Sidebar** - Access all features from a clean, organized sidebar
+- ⚙️ **Extensive Configuration** - Customize every aspect of the extension to fit your workflow

 ---